-This model does not necessarily explain the very different levels of postal savings use in Japan and the United States: Their share of total personal deposits has ranged upwards from 20% during most of the past 70 years in Japan, whereas it never got much over 5% in the United States.3 However, the evidence reviewed below strongly suggests that this is a function of the products offered and price: The Japanese postal bank has been allowed to provide a much broader array of services than its U.S. counterpart, offers them in every town and village of Japan, and has expanded its products and convenience of use over time In addition, it has had more leeway to offer advantageous prices (or interest rates) relative to private banks than was true in the United States.
-In some ways, the Japanese postal bank actually faced less restrictive regulation than its commercial competitors - which, for instance, required Ministry of Finance approval, not often granted, to open any branch in a new location in response to demand.
+This model does not necessarily explain the very different levels of postal savings use in Japan and the United States: their share of total personal deposits has ranged upward from 20 percent during most of the past 70 years in Japan, whereas it never rose much higher than 5 percent in the United States.3 However, the evidence reviewed below strongly suggests that this is a function of the products offered and price: the Japanese postal bank has been allowed to provide a much broader array of services than its U.S. counterpart, offers them in every town and village of Japan, and has expanded its products and convenience of use over time.
+In addition, it has had more leeway to offer advantageous prices (or interest rates) relative to private banks than was true in the United States.
+In some ways, the Japanese postal bank actually faced less restrictive regulation than its commercial competitors-which, for instance, required Ministry of Finance approval, not often granted, to open any branch in a new location in response to demand.

-This study shows that, in normal times, households do respond to the attraction of a government-sponsored depository if it offers at least the same return as available at private banks.
-And in times of financial turmoil, when depositors became wary of private banks, they have been willing to place funds in postal savings at significantly less than the privately offered return.
-There have been times when this helped to stabilize the situation, as postal savings were redeposited directly to solvent banks reducing the amount of cash drain out of the banking system.
-But there were other times - perhaps the most important example being in the United States in the 1930s - when shifts to postal savings became disruptive because such recycling did not occur and important lending intermediaries were deprived of funds.
+This study shows that, in normal times, households do respond to the attraction of a government-sponsored depository if it offers at least the same return as that available at private banks.
+And in times of financial turmoil, when depositors become wary of private banks, they have been willing to place funds in postal savings at significantly less than the privately offered return.
+There have been times when this helped to stabilize the situation, as postal savings were redeposited directly to solvent banks, reducing the amount of cash draining out from the banking system.
+But there were other times-perhaps the most important example being in the United States in the 1930s-when shifts to postal savings became disruptive because such recycling did not occur and important lending intermediaries were deprived of funds.

-3 These ratios are not perfectly comparable, as the U.S. share is of all time and savings accounts, including those of companies.
-However the difference is still very big.
+^{3.} These ratios are not perfectly comparable, as the U.S. share is of all time and savings accounts, including those of companies.
+However, the difference is still very large.

-So, even if it is desirable that the postal bank should attract funds in a confidence crisis, the systemic benefits will not be felt unless the "exit" side of the system is designed to assure prompt recycling.
-And, even if such recycling is sufficiently automatic to keep the postal bank's role on the lending side completely neutral, distortions can still result unless prices are set to reflect fully the actual costs and risks of the products offered.
-One approach to both problems might be to revive the 19th-century European idea of postal savings as a sort of "narrow bank": a bank that would invest only in credit-risk-free government securities, would hedge its interest-rate and liquidity risks in those markets.
-Such a bank would not be subsidized by other taxpayers: that is, it would offer only such deposit rates it as would allow it to cover all these costs.
+So, even if it is desirable that the postal bank should attract funds in a confidence crisis, the systemic benefits will not be felt unless the "exit" side of the system is designed to ensure prompt recycling.
+And even if such recycling is sufficiently automatic to keep the postal bank's role on the lending side completely neutral, distortions can still result unless prices are set to reflect fully the actual costs and risks of the products offered.
+One approach to both problems might be to revive the 19th-century European idea of postal savings as a sort of "narrow bank": a bank that would invest only in government securities free of credit risk, and would hedge its interest rate and liquidity risks in those markets.
+Such a bank would not be subsidized by other taxpayers: that is, it would offer only such deposit rates as would allow it to cover all these costs.4